O RUMBLES OF JOY!

 Eric Percival, Lucy McMichael, Bruce Barton, Gerry Sanseviero, Karen Koontz, James Kloiber, Chris Shenkle, and percussionist Vong Pak in a staged reading directed by Marcina Zaccaria at Planet Connections Theatre Festivity in New York City.

-MOVEMENT and SOUND: Although it isn’t absolutely necessary, the chorus of thoughts (3 to 5 actors) moving in a choreographed manner will add greatly to a production.
+Although it isn’t absolutely necessary, the chorus of thoughts (3 to 5 actors) moving in a choreographed manner will add greatly to a production.
 Do they have different individual rhythms and sounds?
-A live percussionist will add still another dimension to a production.
+A live percussionist will add still another dimension to the production.

 HONORS: